 “I’m an IT major, and what surprises me is that they didn’t block [his confirmation code] as a possibility of the string of random numbers and letters in the software they use to generate” the code, he says.
-“I’m sure they removed many four-letter words that would be seen as offensive.
-I’m surprised that ‘gays’ and ‘H8’ weren’t blocked as well.”
+“I’m sure they removed many four-letter words that people would see as offensive.
+I’m surprised they didn’t block ‘gays’ and ‘H8’ as well.”

 I’m not.
 The airline industry — and America’s three remaining legacy airlines in particular — doesn’t appear to spend a lot of time worrying about hurting our feelings.
 Perhaps passengers expect too much from the winged buses of the 21st century.